 Advantages of this coordinate system

-Defining the origin of the coordinate system in the center of the composition has many advantages:
+There are many advantages to having the origin of the coordinate system at the center of the composition:

 - No matter the composition definition (FullHD, QHD, 4K) or ratio (16:9, 4:3, square, 9:16), the elements positioned at (0,0) will always be at the center of the composition.
-This is a great advantage for generating multi-format videos.
+This is a huge advantage for easily generating multi-format videos.

 - To replace a layer in the center of the composition after having moved it, you can just reset the position values to (0,0).